-John P. Campbell, Roman Catholic Campus Minister
+John P. Campbell, Associate Chaplain for Roman Catholic Life

 John P. Campbell is a Lay Catholic Chaplain in the Office of Campus Ministry for the Archdiocese of Hartford and since 2007 serves both at Trinity College in Hartford and Central Connecticut State University in New Britain, Connecticut.
 As a member of the Religious and Spiritual Life team here at Trinity, John works primarily to build Catholic understanding and discipleship on campus by working with students, faculty, staff and administration in forming community, teaching the faith, scheduling Catholic Mass and other Sacraments, providing service and social justice opportunities, service trips and other opportunities to experience the breadth of Catholic life.
 John also works with the entire Religious and Spiritual Life team to further interfaith dialogue and interreligious cooperation between the many groups that form our community.
 The ability to work together and to cross serve each group is what makes the Trinity College religious and spiritual experience so unique.
 As a group, we strive to walk with members of our community and help them find their true place in this world.